nathanielBellamy/rustby/README.md

 #### primes

-  - primes is the example module around which 🦀rustby🐝 has been built
+  - `Primes` is the example module around which 🦀rustby🐝 has been built
   - algorithms to compute primes have been constructed in both ruby and rust
   - args
     - `{limit} - 💎Integer, 🦀u64`